rebeclem/aphids/treebuilding.md

 - Next, blast one to the other. `module load blast+` then `blastn -query APHD00270ASPlk.fa -subject APHD00270MVAR.fa -outfmt 6 -evalue 1e-10 -max_target_seqs 1 -max_hsps 1 -perc_identity 99 > blast.txt`.
 This gives 5589 lines.
 - Use [combine orthologs script](scripts/combine_orthologs.py) to combine the alignments with the matching sequences
-- Then I'll make a bunch of gene alignments and trees
+- Then I'll make a bunch of gene alignments and trees.
+Align using [mafft script](scripts/mafft_array.sh).
+Gene trees using iqtree_getpartitions then.
+Concatenate using [pxcat](scripts/pxcat.sh).
 - Then I'll look at the gene trees to see where weird taxa show up (APHD00014, APHD00027, APHD00270)
 - Next, we'll make an astral and ML tree
+- Then do it again after we delete the duplicated ones
 - Then, I'll use toytree to make one of those cool tree clouds
 - Then, I'll trim the tree down to a reasonable number of taxa.